 Fontes Foundation partners with Clarke International University partners and Laboremus Uganda Ltd. to bring Uganda a program to develop software development skills tailored to make youth job-ready.

 The “skills gap” between what schools and universities teach and what employers need is a known problem for employers in the ICT-sector.
-Refactory will offer a comprehensive nine-month program with a focus on technology and entrepreneurial skills that are required for employment in a fast-growing and rapidly changing IT employment landscape.
+Refactory offers a comprehensive nine-month program with a focus on the technology and entrepreneurial skills that are required for employment in a fast-growing and rapidly changing IT employment landscape.
 From the beginning, the goal of the project has been to address two major issues, namely the high level of unemployment in Uganda, specifically among youth, and to contribute to the further growth and development of the ICT sector.

 The Norwegian Agency for Development Cooperation (NORAD), a directorate under the Norwegian Ministry of Foreign Affairs, has committed NOK 16.4 million to the project over a four-year period.
 The overall budget for the academy is approximately NOK 30 million.